IDT-ITI/XAI-Video-Summaries/README.md

 If you find our work, code or pretrained models, useful in your work, please cite the following publication:

-K. Tsigos, E. Apostolidis, V. Mezaris, "<b>An Integrated Framework for Multi-Granular Explanation of Video Summarization</b>".
+K. Tsigos, E. Apostolidis, V. Mezaris, "<b>An Integrated Framework for Multi-Granular Explanation of Video Summarization, arXiv preprint arXiv:2405.10082, 2024</b>".
 </div>

 BibTeX: